-G. Hold on Building Permits.
+Section 4-9.207. - Hold on Building Permits.

-Any issued County of Plumas building permit to repair or reconstruct a fire damaged structure or private infrastructure shall be held in abeyance and not acted upon until Structural Debris cleanup is completed on the affected property and completion is confirmed to the County Building Official, either through the Government Program or the Alternative Program, as applicable.
-Notwithstanding the foregoing, this Section shall not apply to permits relating to wells or septic systems through the Environmental Health Department.
+- (a) Other than as stated in section (b) below, any issued County of Plumas building permit to repair or reconstruct a fire damaged structure or private infrastructure shall be held in abeyance and not acted upon until Structural Debris and Hazardous Tree cleanup is completed on the affected property and completion is confirmed to the County Building Official, either through the Government Program or the Alternative Program, as applicable. - (b) Notwithstanding section (a), this Section shall not apply to permits relating to wells or septic systems through the Environmental Health Department.

-H. Deadlines and Enforcement.
+Section 4-9.208. - Deadlines and Enforcement.

-- i.
-The Board may set a deadline for filing an acceptable application for the Alternative Program and Private Tree Program by resolution. - ii.
-Properties that have Fire Debris from the Beckwourth Complex and Dixie Fires and that have not submitted an approved (1) Right of Entry Permit for the Government Program, (2) application for the Alternative Program (for Structural Debris), (3) inspection access form for the Private Tree Program (for Hazard Trees) and/or (4) an approved

-Arborist's/Forester's Certification for the Private Tree Program (for Hazard Trees) (as applicable) by the deadline(s) set by the Board are declared a nuisance and health hazard and such properties may be abated pursuant to this Chapter.
+- (a) The Board may set a deadline for filing an acceptable application for the Alternative Program and Private Tree Program by resolution. - (b) Properties that have Fire Debris from the Beckwourth Complex and Dixie Fires and that have not submitted an approved (1) Right of Entry Permit for the Government Program, (2) application for the Alternative Program (for Structural Debris), (3) inspection access form for the Private Tree Program (for Hazard Trees) and/or (4) an approved Arborist's/Forester's Certification for the Private Tree Program (for Hazard Trees) (as applicable) by the deadline(s) set by the Board are declared a nuisance and health hazard and such properties may be abated pursuant to this Chapter. - (c) The Board may set deadlines for the completion of work in the Alternative Program and Private Tree Program by resolution.
+Properties that have Fire Debris from the Beckwourth Complex and Dixie Fires after the deadline set by the Board are declared a nuisance and health hazard and such properties may be abated pursuant to this Chapter.